Anstead, Queensland: Education

 There are no schools in Anstead.
-The nearest primary school is Moggill State School in neighbouring Moggill to the south.
-The nearest secondary school is Kenmore State High School in Kenmore to the north-east.
+The nearest government primary school is Moggill State School in neighbouring Moggill to the south.
+The nearest government secondary school is Kenmore State High School in Kenmore to the north-east.

 Future road proposal

 An alternative location for a bridge to replace Moggill Ferry is proposed within the Moggill Pocket Arterial Road Transport Corridor.
 Land has been set aside by the Queensland government as a future transport corridor passing through the suburbs of Kenmore, Pullenvale, Anstead and Karalee to connect the Centenary Highway at Fig Tree Pocket, Queensland with the Warrego Highway at North Tivoli.
 The corridor was identified in the 1960s and planned and preserved in the late 1970s.
 It has not been determined whether or not local traffic on and off-ramp access to the arterial road will be provided.
 Community feelings over the transport corridor are similar to those expressed over the Moggill Ferry/Bridge debate.
 As of 2010, there is no date or funding provided to commence the construction of the Moggill Pocket Arterial Road Transport Corridor.